Inception-framework/inception/index.md

 # Inception: System-wide Security Testing of Real-World Embedded Systems Software

 Inception is a framework to perform security testing of real world firmware programs.
+Its main features are:

+* Full support of firmware source-code.
+Inception handle high level programming such as C/C++ but also binary dependences and assembly code.
+This may be helpful when testing a firmware source code having binary code as dependency.
+This usually happens with Board Support Packages.
+* Fine-grained memory configuration.
+Inception rehosts the firmware execution in a symbolic virtual machine.
+To faithfully reproduce the firmware environment, all the memory is configurable.
+It enables users to choose for each memory mapped registers if  accesses should be redirected to the real device, symbolic, randomized or fixed to a user-defined value.
+Using this feature, ones can easily defines a custom test strategy!
+* A low-latency debugger that forwards, when requested, i/o to the real device.
+Of course, this feature requires a JTAG interface on the device.
+The debugger has been designed with performance in mind to get a latency as low as possible so that redirecting interrupt and i/o have not a significant impact on the analysis.

+In the following, we get a short description of the three main components of Inception:

 ***Inception-translator*** generates a unified intermediate representation from C/C++ source code that also contains inline assembly (or statically linked binary code).
 This representation is based on LLVM bytecode preserves as much as possible of the high-level semantics of the source code.
 This is useful to detect memory vulnerabilities.
 For example, knowing the size of a buffer makes it possible to detect an overflow.
 We call the intermediate representation resulting from this process mixed-IR.